d-mozulyov/ts-monorepo-template/README.md

 This approach is especially valuable for individual developers managing multiple interconnected projects, small teams seeking to reduce overhead, and early-stage projects that need flexibility to evolve rapidly.

 TypeScript monorepos typically face challenges like cross-project type sharing, proper references configuration, efficient build systems, and consistent path aliases.
-This framework provides a lightweight solution that minimizes dependencies while delivering robust development tooling.
+This template provides a lightweight solution that minimizes dependencies while delivering robust development tooling.

 ## Why This Monorepo Template?